 How Dell Lost its Ranking as the Leading Global PC Maker

 The desktop computer, which was Dell’s focus, was being overtaken by substitute products such as portable computers in the late 2000s.
 Dell’s manufacturing and direct sales model was not well suited for the portable PC market.
 Consumers prefer to purchase laptops in retail outlets, so they can look at and feel the design.
 Moreover, competitors began restructuring efforts and significantly improved their business models.
 The decline of the desktop PC was one of the main reasons that Dell lost its ranking as the leading global PC maker.

-Dell’s major competitors such as Hewlett-Packard, Apple, Acer, and Lenovo adopted a greater focus on worldwide innovation and learning in the knowledge era.
+Dell’s major competitors, such as Hewlett-Packard, Apple, Acer, and Lenovo, adopted a greater focus on worldwide innovation and learning in the knowledge era.
 Knowledge as a source of competitive advantage has allowed these MNEs to surpass Dell in market share.
 They were able to do so as they outsourced their manufacturing operations entirely.
-However, Dell was still restricted by its decision to outsource only components and desire to have total control over the final assembly.
-A notable example of a resurgent competitor is Apple, which surpassed Dell’s market cap in 2006 with its catalogue of innovations such as the iMac and MacBook Pro.
+However, Dell was still restricted by its decision to outsource only components and its desire to have total control over the final assembly.
+A notable example of a resurgent competitor is Apple, which surpassed Dell’s market cap in 2006 with its catalogue of innovations, such as the iMac and MacBook Pro.